Besicovitch and doubling type properties in metric spaces: Properties related to the Besicovitch covering theorem

 In this example it seems more natural to consider metrically closed balls, and we will do so, though of course there is no difference between, say, a metrically closed ball of radius 1 and an open ball of radius $3/2$.
+Note also that when a radius of a ball is $< 2$, the center of the said ball is unique.